 No, it doesn’t look exactly like stainless steel.
 What it does, though, is extend the life of the appliance by updating it to look like it belongs in a modern kitchen.
 Otherwise, you might sell it on Craigslist or take it to the landfill for no purpose other than vanity.

-So you have to ask yourself one more question: $50 Liquid Stainless Steel Paint fridge kit vs. $2,000+/- for a new, stainless steel refrigerator… is it worth it?
+$80 for a liquid stainless steel paint fridge kit versus $2,000+/- for a new, stainless steel refrigerator… is it worth it?

 Personally, I would do it again if the need presented itself.
-What a cool way to update your old appliance, eh?
+What a cool way to update an old appliance!

 One last note… you can use this stainless steel paint for all sorts of applications:

-- all of your appliances (except a range top)
+- All of your appliances (except a range top, as mentioned above)